Key information and cooling off periods

 For an investment product they cover things such as:

-A separate document called a key features illustration may also be provided which will show:
+A separate document called a key features illustration might also be provided which will show:

 The company also needs to tell you about: